paulilab/paulilab.github.io/_pages/home.md

   src="{{ site.baseurl }}/assets/img/PauliLab2017-360px.jpg"
   alt="Pauli Lab members">

-The Pauli lab was launched in September 2015.
-Currently, we are an international group with 3 Ph.D. students, 1 master student, 1 computer scientist and 1 lab manager (and a PI...).
+The Pauli lab is an international group with 5 Ph.D. students, 1 master student, 1 computer scientist and 1 lab manager (and a PI...).

 [Learn more &hellip;]({{ site.baseurl }}/people/)